midzer/beerbase/content/breweries/avery-brewing-company/dugana-ipa.md

 srm: 0
 upc: 0
 ---
 Lupulin Rapture Incarnate!
-As fervent Â devotees of hops, we found ourselves on a quest to create a transcendental IPA capable of quenching our voracious lupulin desires.
-Our mantra became unity of bitterness
+As fervent  devotees of hops, we found ourselves on a quest to create a transcendental IPA capable of quenching our voracious lupulin desires.
+Our mantra became \unity of bitterness